Vauxhall Corsa review - Interior, design and technology

 There’s a lively colour palette to choose from, too: alongside the predictable greys and silvers, the likes of Voltaic Blue and Power Orange offer buyers more eye-catching options.
 Some colours are available with a contrasting black roof and door mirrors, too.
 Bizarrely, you have to pay for all of the paint options, so at least £320 has to be added to the car’s list price regardless.

-Only the wheel size might let it down in the eyes of style-focused buyers: while some rivals get 17-inch and even 18-inch wheel designs, only the top spec Corsa Ultimate Nav gets 17-inch items.
-The rest of the range rides on 16-inch wheels.
+While some rivals get 17-inch and even 18-inch wheel designs, only the SRi Premium/Nav Premium, Elite Nav Premium and Ultimate Nav versions include 17-inch alloys - the rest of the range rides on 16-inch wheels.

 Step inside, and the Corsa’s tidy if unremarkable design theme continues.
 The dashboard is neatly laid out, with a familiar Vauxhall steering wheel sitting beside a new PSA-derived infotainment system.
 Unlike the Peugeot 208, however, the Corsa still sticks with physical controls for the air conditioning system, which will be a welcome decision for many buyers.